Key Insight

 State of the Art

 The global space supply chain is not a flat market but a network with a single dominant node.
 United States facilities — Microchip Technology in Chandler, BAE Systems in Manassas, Honeywell in Plymouth — concentrate the radiation-hardened semiconductor fabrication on which every modern satellite depends.
-The United States accounts for roughly 71 percent of global software and computer R&D spending; Europe accounts for 7 percent.
+The United States accounted for roughly 71 percent of global software and computer R&D spending in 2020, the most recent comparable data; Europe accounted for 7 percent .
 ITAR jurisdiction extends extraterritorially: any product containing US-origin content at any tier, regardless of where it is integrated, falls under the State Department’s licensing authority.
-NASA alone maintains a dedicated Export Control and Interagency Liaison Division administering compliance across a prime-contractor supplier network reported to span more than 13,200 suppliers in 52 countries.
+NASA alone maintains a dedicated Export Control and Interagency Liaison Division administering compliance across a prime-contractor supplier network reported to span more than 13,200 suppliers in 52 countries .
 The control surface is bureaucratically deep and legally global.

 Complication

 Into this stable architecture European primes have begun stamping the label “ITAR-free” onto launchers and satellites, framing it as sovereignty achieved.
 The label is a category error.
 It conflates three different things — assembling a satellite from non-US-procured units, sourcing every tier of the bill of materials free of US-origin content, and possessing the underlying know-how to design and fabricate that content domestically — and most claims satisfy only the first.
-The January 2025 MTCR reform, which loosens Category I SLV transfers to allies, simultaneously reduces the forcing function for European indigenous capability and signals that Washington still controls the dial.
-With counterspace threats rising across China, Russia, Iran and North Korea — as catalogued by the CSIS Space Threat Assessment 2024 — the probability of a crisis that tightens controls overnight is no longer hypothetical, and supply chain diversification still takes between five and fifteen years.
+The January 2025 MTCR reform , which loosens Category I SLV transfers to allies, simultaneously reduces the forcing function for European indigenous capability and signals that Washington still controls the dial.
+Counterspace threats are rising across China, Russia, Iran and North Korea, as the CSIS Space Threat Assessment 2024 catalogues.
+The probability of a crisis that tightens controls overnight is no longer hypothetical, and supply chain diversification still takes between five and fifteen years.
 What looks from inside the European industrial conversation like a procurement preference reads from a structural vantage point as a question about whether independence at each of the three tiers is achievable at all — and for whom.

 The Argument